newrelic-experimental/newrelic-eks-blueprints-addon/README.md

 # New Relic Addon - AWS EKS Blueprints for CDK

 This repository contains the source code for the New Relic AddOn for AWS EKS Blueprints.
-EKS Blueprints is a [CDK](https://aws.amazon.com/cdk/) construct that makes it easy for customers to configure and deploy New Relic's Kubernetes integration as part of a EKS Blueprint cluster on [Amazon EKS](https://aws.amazon.com/eks/).
+EKS Blueprints is a [CDK](https://aws.amazon.com/cdk/) construct that makes it easy for customers to configure and deploy New Relic's Kubernetes integration as part of an EKS Blueprint cluster on [Amazon EKS](https://aws.amazon.com/eks/).

 ## Installation